Pilgrim of the Planes

 “Nope.
 Hehehe…” Shaw then halted his chuckling suddenly, like before.
 “Don’t worry about the scroll, by the way, I can get more,” he added.

 Shaw smiled while he continued to rock back and forth.
 He closed his eyes and eased his head back, resting his neck.
 A pleasant breeze then wrapped around the hut and its owner, drifting him off into an easy sleep.
-In his dreams, he revisited the days of his youth, when he gallivanted about the cosmos as well.
-Ones with portals, fiends, and adventures aplenty.
+In his dreams, he revisited the days of his youth, when he gallivanted about the cosmos as well; fond memories about portals, fiends, and adventures aplenty.

 Thank you for reading Pilgrim of the Planes!